Pacific Northwest Tribes are at the forefront of leadership efforts to combat the effects of a warming environment

 “A lot of people use electricity to pump water, and during forest fires when everything’s on fire, the power is shut down and people can’t pump water.
 And in a lot of situations, they can’t leave.
 There’s nowhere to go that’s safe.
 The roads are forested … so the safest thing for people to do is shelter in place,” says Krantz.

 Installing solar with batteries will enable people run air conditions, pump water to fight fires and power cell phones when the power lines are down.
 One of the solar arrays will be at the Clearwater River Casino, which will give the Tribe an emergency evacuation center.
-Another will be at a tribal salmon hatchery.
+Other installations will be located at two tribal fisheries offices.
+[A previous version of this story incorrectly stated that the Tribe would have solar installations at a tribal hatchery. —Editor]

 “It’s going to make a big difference in people’s day-to-day lives.
 We can’t wait,” says Krantz.
 “We want to be an example to everyone else—to every other community that’s trying to stop hurting our climate and all our relations—the fish, the wildlife, native plants, pollinators and our people.”